+Net cash used in investing activities during the year ended January 31, 2021 of \$1,305.1 million was primarily attributable to the purchases of investments of \$2,029.0 million, purchases of property and equipment of \$13.1 million to support additional office space and headcount and the capitalization of internal-use software costs of \$4.2 million associated with the development of additional features and functionality for our platform.
+These activities were offset by proceeds from the sales and maturities of investments of \$741.3 million.

-Net cash used in investing activities during the year ended January 31, 2020 of \$688.0 million was primarily attributable to the purchases of investments of \$999.4 million, payment of \$44.3 million, net of cash acquired, in connection with our Azuqua acquisition, purchases of property and equipment of \$15.4 million to support additional office space and headcount, payment of \$8.6 million in connection with the purchase of developed technology intangible assets and the capitalization of internal-use software costs of \$3.9 million associated with the development of additional features and functionality for our platform.
+Net cash used in investing activities during the year ended January 31, 2020 of \$688.0 million was primarily attributable to the purchases of investments of \$999.4 million, payment of \$44.3 million, net of cash acquired, in connection with an acquisition, purchases of property and equipment of \$15.4 million to support additional office space and headcount, payment of \$8.6 million in connection with the purchase of developed technology intangible assets and the capitalization of internal-use software costs of \$3.9 million associated with the development of additional features and functionality for our platform.
 These activities were offset by proceeds from the sales and maturities of investments of \$383.5 million.

-Net cash used in investing activities during the year ended January 31, 2019 of \$197.3 million was primarily attributable to the purchases of investments of \$631.5 million, purchases of property and equipment of \$19.8 million to support additional office space and headcount and the capitalization of internal-use software costs of \$2.9 million associated with the development of additional features and functionality of our platform.
-These activities were offset by proceeds from the sales and maturities of investments of \$471.7 million.